Towards 6D Little String Theory of Particles: Extending the Wess-Zumino action

 \section{Extending the Wess-Zumino action}

-The divisive point of the chernon model for visible and dark matter is that supersymmetry must be implemented so that particles of the model are written together with their superpartners in the supermultiplets (see table \ref{tab:table1}) and the Lagrangian ((\ref{chiralwz}) - (\ref{chiralcolor})) of the model, without doubling each known particle with its (unobserved) sparticle.
-This method was introduced in \cite{rai_00, rai_01}.
+The divisive point of the chernon model for visible and dark matter is the following: we think it is dubious to add to each known SM particle its (unobserved) superpartner.
+Instead, supersymmetry should be implemented so that all particles needed to describe nature are written together with their superpartners in the Lagrangian ((\ref{chiralwz}) - (\ref{chiralcolor})) of the model.
+Our method was introduced in \cite{rai_00, rai_01}.
 The result turned out to have close resemblance to the Wess-Zumino (WZ) model \cite{Wess_Z}, which contains three neutral fields: a Majorana spinor $m$, the real fields $s$ and $p$ with $J^P = \frac{1}{2}^+, 0^+$, and $0^-$, respectively.
-The kinetic Lagrangian is \be \mathcal{L}_{\rm{WZ}} = -\frac{1}{2} \bar{m}\cancel\partial m - \frac{1}{2} (\partial s)^2 - \frac{1}{2} (\partial p)^2 \ee where $m$ and $s$ form the chiral multiplet.
+The kinetic WZ Lagrangian is \be \mathcal{L}_{\rm{WZ}} = -\frac{1}{2} \bar{m}\cancel\partial m - \frac{1}{2} (\partial s)^2 - \frac{1}{2} (\partial p)^2 \ee where $m$ and $s$ form the chiral multiplet.
 We assume that the pseudoscalar $p$ is the axion \cite{Peccei_Q}, and denote it below as $a$.
 It has a fermionic superparther, the axino $n$, a candidate for dark matter but not discussed further here.

 To include charged matter we define the following charged chiral field Lagrangian for fermion $m^-$, complex scalar $s^-$ and the electromagnetic field tensor $F_{\mu\nu}$ \be \mathcal{L}_{\rm{WZ}_{Charge}} = -\frac{1}{2}m^- \cancel\partial m^- - \frac{1}{2} (\partial s^-)^2 - \frac{1}{4}F_{\mu\nu}F^{\mu\nu} \ee